🧘 Curs nou de Abheda Yoga

 *According to the spiritual vision of Grand Master Padma-Sambhava, the foundations of spiritual preparation are the following:

-It is necessary, first, to eliminate all your doubts through a correct vision, to come to fully understand all spiritual teachings, like the eagle that soars to heaven.
-It is necessary to get safety through proper behavior, without being intimidated by anything, just as an elephant enters the water.
+It is necessary, first, to eliminate all your doubts through a correct vision, to come to fully understand all spiritual teachings, like the eagle that soars to the sky.
+It is necessary to gain safety through appropriate behavior, without being intimidated by anything at all, just like an elephant enters the water.

-It is necessary to realize your spiritual practice until you reach the state of SAMADHI that removes the darkness of ignorance, just as a lantern brings light into a dark room.
+It is necessary to carry out your spiritual practice until you reach the state of SAMADHI that removes the darkness of ignorance, just as a lantern brings light into a dark room.

-It is necessary to free your being through knowledge, becoming a perfectly convinced follower of authentic spiritual teachings, like a towering stallion who frees himself from his bonds.
+It is necessary to liberate your being through knowledge, becoming a perfectly convinced follower of authentic spiritual teachings, like a towering stallion freeing himself from his bonds.

-It is necessary to condense all the teachings into one, understanding that the many teachings, apparently different, actually contain the same Divine Truth, like the merchant who gathers all his gain together.
+It is necessary to condense all the teachings into one, understanding that the many, apparently different teachings actually contain the same Divine Truth, like the merchant who gathers all his gain together.

-*Learn the fluctuating faith, like the flow of a river.
+*Learn the faith that is unfluctuating, like the flow of a river.

-Learn unprejudiced generosity, like a spring of good drinking water.
+Learn the generosity of the unprejudiced, like a spring with good drinking water.

 Learn to keep your spiritual covenant, like the purity of a crystal.

-Learn to acquire the unsubjectivity-free spiritual vision, like the frozen expanse of space.
+Learn to acquire the spiritual vision that is free of subjectivism, like the frozen expanse of space.

-Learn to learn behavior that is unattachment or rejection.
+Learn to learn behavior that is devoid of attachment or rejection.

-Learn to yearn for authentic spiritual teaching, just as a hungry man yearns for food or a thirsty man for water.
+Learn to yearn for authentic spiritual teaching, just as a hungry man craves food or a thirsty man craves water.

-*When you combine the spiritual path with the correct vision, the correct meditation, the correct action, and the consecration of all actions to the divine, then your ignorance will be sublimated into wisdom.
+When you combine the spiritual path with the right vision, the right meditation, the right action, and the consecration of all actions to the divine, then your ignorance will sublimate into wisdom.

-*People without perseverance and without a genuine spiritual purpose consider that those close to them, food, wealth and offspring are the most important thing in their lives.
-They see distractions of all kinds as useful things.
+People without perseverance and without a genuine spiritual purpose consider those close to them, food, possessions, and descendants to be the most important thing in their lives.
+They consider distractions of all kinds to be useful things.

-For them, the companionship of others is a very pleasant thing.
-They take no regard at all as the years, months and days pass, and at the time of death they are faced with what they were and what they did, but it is too late.
+For them, the company of others is a very pleasant thing.
+They do not pay any attention at all to the passing of years, months and days, and at the moment of death they are put face to face with what they have been and what they have done, but it is too late.

-Therefore, the true spiritual aspirant must not forget that it is the years and months, days and moments that incessantly shorten the time left until the encounter with death, so he must not give up for a moment his spiritual practice.
+Therefore, the true spiritual aspirant must not forget that it is the years and months, the days and moments, that incessantly shorten the time remaining until the encounter with death, so he must not give up even for a moment his spiritual practice.

-“The life of the Great Tibetan Master Padma-Sambhava is much more than just a historical reality.
-It represents a culmination of altruistic actions manifested in a perfect human form.
-His life is a testimony of how all the wonderful qualities of BUDDHA and BODDHISATTVA can manifest themselves in a single human being.
-Everything Padma-Sambhava does does only for the spiritual good of others, all the actions he takes will certainly help, sooner or later, other beings.
-Padma-Sambhava, which embodies the living light of vajRAYANA teachings, transcended both birth and death.
+“The life of Tibetan Grand Master Padma-Sambhava is much more than just a historical reality.
+It represents a pinnacle of altruistic actions manifested in a perfect human form.
+His life is an exemplary testimony of how all the wonderful qualities of the Buddhas and BODDHISATTVAS can manifest in a single human being.
+Everything Padma-Sambhava does only for the spiritual good of others, all the actions he takes will surely help other beings sooner or later.
+Padma-Sambhava, which embodies the living light of VAJRAYANA’s teachings, transcended both birth and death.
 It may disappear in some form, but it will reappear in countless others.
-Its extraordinary spiritual strength influences the whole world and, for any being who has been, is, or will be, will always manifest, in some form, the Divine Grace of this sublime spritual Guide.”
+His extraordinary spiritual force influences the whole world, and for every being who has been, is, or will be, the Divine Grace of this sublime Spiritual Guide will always manifest itself in some form.”

 Tarthangtulku Rinpoche